vintage-software/javascript/README.md

 ## ECMAScript Compatibility
 Default we support ES5 browsers.
-We encourage projects to start addopting ES6 to allow projects to become future friendly.
+We encourage projects to start adopting ES6 to allow projects to become future friendly.
 To start using these features use a transpiler such as [BabelJS](https://babeljs.io/) or [TypeScript](http://www.typescriptlang.org/).
 See our code style guide for TypeScript [here](https://github.com/vintage-software/javascript/blob/master/typescript.md).